What is an EOS Block Producer?

 - Staff training both technical and non technical.

-- Office Rental for co-working space and classroom.
+- Office Rental for EOS open working space and classroom.

-- Community Education hosting workshops, meetups, & bootcamps.
+- Community Education hosting workshops, meetups, & camps.

 - Promoting EOS to businesses events, conferences, trade shows.

 - Public Relations, as members of regional associations.

 We will not be paying dividends or engage in vote buying.
 We have published our Pledge at the beginning of this website and look forward to community feedback on how we can improve and be held accountable.